wikindx/wikindx/website/web/src/content/install/hosting-setup.md

 Instead we will focus on the `C:\WinNMP\conf\nginx.conf` file.
-This file is the global config of Nginx and `C:\WinNMP\conf\domains.d\wikindx.conf` inherit of it.
-This will improve Adminer configuration at the same time, allow the upload of big files (128MB) and long script execution for database backups from Adminer.
-Add or set the following options like in the sample file bellow:
+This file is the global config of Nginx and `C:\WinNMP\conf\domains.d\wikindx.conf` inherits of it.
+This will improve Adminer configuration at the same time, allow the upload of big files (128MB), and long script execution for database backups from Adminer.
+Add or set the following options as in the sample file below:

 ~~~~nginx
 ## Timeouts ##